litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part2.md

 Args { debug: true, command: "bash", uid: 0, mount_dir: "./" }
 ```

-The code for this step is available on github [litchipi/crabcan branch "step1"][code-step1]
+### Patch for this step

-## Patch for this step
+The code for this step is available on github [litchipi/crabcan branch "step1"][code-step1]. \\
-The patch to apply to a freshly created project using `cargo new --bin`
+Apply the following patch to a freshly created project using `cargo new --bin`
 <details>
 	diff --git a/Cargo.toml b/Cargo.toml
 	index 498f536..5810b7b 100644